Jansherameer12/react-toastify-doc/docs/introduction.md

 - Fancy progress bar to display the remaining time
 - Possibility to update a toast
 - You can control the progress bar a la `nprogress` 😲
-- You can limit the number of toast displayed at the same time
+- You can limit the number of toasts displayed at the same time
 - Dark mode 🌒
 - Colored theme
 - Promise support
-- And much more !
+- And much more!

 ## Contribute